PGM-Lab/InferPy/docs/notes/guidemodels.rst

 ~~~~~~~~~~~~~~~

-Dirichlet distribution is a continuous multivariate probability distribution parameterized by a vector of positive reals
+Dirichlet distribution is a continuous multivariate probability distribution parmeterized by a vector of positive reals
 :math:`(\alpha_1,\alpha_2,\ldots,\alpha_k)`.
 It is a multivariate generalization of the beta distribution.
 Dirichlet distributions are commonly used as prior
 distributions in Bayesian statistics.
 The Dirichlet distribution of order :math:`k \geq 2` has the following density function.